AGDAM/A640/README.md

 ## Support

-If you like this project, you can buy me a coffee: **https://buycoffee.to/lukzer** ☕
+If you like this project, you can buy me a coffee: **https://buycoffee.to/lukzer** ☕ or PayPal lukzer@gmail.com

 Thanks, and have fun tinkering!